Forever Entrusted to Our Care

 EVOLUTION AND CHANGE IN THE 21st CENTURY

 Previously undeveloped western and northwestern areas of the cemetery property evolved into several new sections for the burial and permanent memorialization of decedents in caskets and cremated remains in urns.
 A new community mausoleum and columbarium complex, the GARDEN OF ASCENSION, was opened in 2004.
 In 2013, construction began on our state-of-the-art crematory facility.
 The crematory and RIDGE ROOM opened in 2014, thus beginning our partnership with area funeral directors and funeral homes in fulfilling their clients’ requests for cremation and cremation-related services.
 Placement and permanent memorialization options that became available in 2022 include WOODLAND PATH COLUMBARIUM AND OSSUARY, a granite structure holding ninety-six private niches for cremated remains in urns and a central space (ossuary) for communal placement and permanent memorialization of cremated remains.
 Two new sections, 41-E and 42, were developed for burial and permanent memorialization of decedents in caskets and cremated remains in urns.
-We look forward to the opening of WOODLAND TERRACE COLUMBARIA AND OSSUARY in the spring of 2023.
-Woodland Terrace will be a beautifully situated grouping of three separate granite columbaria holding a total of four hundred and seventy-two private niches for placement and permanent memorialization of cremated remains in urns.
+In June 2023, we installed WOODLAND TERRACE COLUMBARIUM GARDEN AND OSSUARY.
+Woodland Terrace is a beautifully arranged grouping of three individual granite columbaria with a total of four-hundred-seventy-two niches for the placement and permanent memorialization of cremated remains in urns.
+The central columbarium contains an ossuary; please refer to the ossuary information in Woodland Path Columbarium and Ossuary above.
 Blue Hill Cemetery currently has 100 acres of developed space in use with an additional 26 acres in the eastern and northeastern areas of the cemetery property being developed for the placement and permanent memorialization needs of generations to come.

 As the South Shore’s preeminent cemetery, Forever Entrusted to Our Care is a pledge to which we faithfully dedicate ourselves every day of every season.
 From the late 19th century and well into the 21st century, the sole purpose of our organization remains unwavering; to develop, nurture and maintain a place of permanent memorialization set in a pastoral sanctuary of reverence, remembrance, and repose.